 You don’t have to break the bank to afford a quality guitar

-When it comes to buying an acoustic guitar, or anything for that matter, its often the case that if something costs more, it’s perceived as “better”.
-Sure when you purchase an expensive instrument, you’re paying for the workmanship that goes into creating the instrument, but you don’t have to spend a fortune to get a beautiful instrument that will last a lifetime – especially if you look after it.
+When it comes to buying an acoustic guitar it’s often the case that if something costs more, it is naturally “better”.
+Sure, when you purchase an expensive instrument, you’re paying for the workmanship that goes into creating the instrument.
+But you don’t have to spend a fortune to get a beautiful instrument that will last a lifetime.
+This is especially true if you look after it.

-When it comes to choosing an acoustic guitar, of which there are many, you’ll undoubtedly be making your choice based on how it sounds, how it feels and of course how it looks.
-With this in mind, we’ve put together a selection of great guitars all under £1,000 that sound, feel and look great.
+When it comes to choosing an acoustic guitar you’re undoubtedly making your choice based on a number of factors.
+This includes how it sounds, how it feels and, of course, how it looks.
+With this in mind, we’ve put together a great selection of models qualifying for the best acoustic guitar under £1,000.